 First Season Care

-Nonorganic growers may use an acidifying fertilizer such as Muracid, and organic acidifying fertilizers are becoming available; but if the soil pH is between 4.8 to 5.2, any fertilizer that supplies sufficient N, P and K is fine.
+Nonorganic growers may use an acidifying fertilizer such as Muracid, and organic acidifying fertilizers are becoming available.
+If the soil pH is between 4.8 to 5.2, any fertilizer that supplies sufficient Nitrogen (N), Phosphorus (P) and Potassium (K) is fine.
 The form of fertilizer won’t affect soil pH much in the short term, but repeatedly using acid fertilizers may eventually make the soil too acidic.

 Blueberries, unlike most plants, tend to take N up in the ammonium (NH4+) rather than nitrate (NO3-) form, so growers tend to use such N sources as ammonium sulfate.
-Regular additions of compost, fish meal or other N fertilizers are fine, as long as plants are growing sufficiently.
-Handley uses Electra, a “highly organic” 5-3-10 product; it is not OMRI-approved.
+Regular additions of compost, fish meal or other N fertilizers are fine as long as plants are growing sufficiently.

-Young plants don’t need much fertilizer (see Table 2).
-With a 7-7-7 product, such as Muracid, apply about 2 ounces per plant and then increase that rate by about 2 ounces per year until the plant is six years old.
+Young highbush blueberry plants don’t need much fertilizer (see Table 2).
+With a 7:7:7 product, such as Muracid, apply about 2 ounces per plant.
+Then, increase that rate by about 2 ounces per year until the plant is six years old.
 Eventually apply about 12 ounces per plant—half at budbreak (when buds first swell in spring) and half six weeks later, when green fruits first appear.
 Increases in subsequent years may be necessary if, after six years, growth rate and height aren’t as expected.
-Organic fertilizers are usually slow-release, so split applications may not be necessary.
-“Blueberries are an ideal crop for front loading organic fertilizers ahead of planting,” Handley noted.
+Organic fertilizers are usually a slow release, so split applications may not be necessary.

 Apply fertilizer in a ring extending 15 inches from the base of the plant – or at least up one side of the row and down the other – to prevent uneven growth.